HelenHip/SNP-and-genotype-calling/docs/bcfops.md

 ```-m 3``` is the bcftools command that means "-m, --min-alleles INT: print sites with at least INT alleles listed in REF and ALT columns".
 So here we are asking for all lines where there at least 3 REF and ALT alleles in total.

 ### Extracting information
 Partial information can be extracted using the `bcftools query`.
-In the example above we saw how to get the list of samples using the `l` option, but it can also be used to extract any fields using the `-f` option.
+In the example above we saw how to get the list of samples using the `-l` option, but it can also be used to extract any fields using the `-f` option.
 For example, you can simple extract the list of positions with:
 ```bash
 bcftools query -f '%POS\n'  bcftools/bcftools-Hmel201001.bcf | less -S
 ```